 Explaining the EXPLAIN ANALYZE

-One thing you need to watch out for are
+One thing you need to watch out for in

 Seq Scans.
 Every such occurrence is potentially a big no-no because it means that Postgres needs to scan a table row by row to find matching entries.
 Such query will get slower with each new record added to the table and could be a serious problem in case of larger tables.
 You can fix it by adding an appropriate index.